Hami-611/E-commerce_Website_using_Django/README.md

 Visit `http://127.0.0.1:8000/` in your browser to view the website.

 ### 9. Additional Configurations
-Make sure to update your `settings.py` for MySQL database connection and other project-specific configurations.
+Make sure to update your `settings.py` for MySQL database connection and other project-specific configurations like adding applications.

 ---